baraamallah/HARMUN_TRACKER/README.md

     "participants": {
       // Allow public read for the /public page ".read": "true",
-      // Allow write access only to authenticated users (admins)
+      // Allow write access only to authenticated users who have an 'admin' or 'owner' role
-      // You might want to refine this further to check for an 'admin' role if you implement it.
+      // This assumes you have a 'users' collection where roles are stored.
-      ".write": "request.auth != null"
+      ".write": "request.auth != null && (get(/databases/$(database)/documents/users/$(request.auth.uid)).data.role == 'admin' || request.auth.uid == 'YOUR_OWNER_UID')"
     },
     "system_schools": {
       // Allow public read for filters and forms